 Jake Coon has been serving in Kandern, Germany with Greater Europe Mission (GEM) since 2013.
-In 2022 he is working with GEM EuroTeam running the Teaching English as a Foreign Language (TEFL) camps and the development of English as a foreign language curricula.
+In 2023 he is working with GEM EuroTeam Training and Development to encourage, empower and equip employees to do their best work for God.

 Since 2009 Kyle and Rachel Metz have been with H20 Church as students, volunteers and missionaries in Columbus and in Bloomington, IN.
-In 2022, Kyle will continue to serve God through Reliant as the Director of Operations at Garden City Church in the Hilltop area of Columbus.
+CHURCH In 2023, Kyle will continue to serve God through Reliant as the Director of Operations at Garden City Church in the Hilltop area of Columbus.

-In August 2020 Halie Metz started interning as a campus missionary at Indiana University with H2O Church.
+In August 2020 Halie Metz started interning as a campus missionary at Indiana University with H20 Church.
 She completed her internship in the spring of 2021.

-Matt and Wendy (Norris) Yeager currently reside in Toledo.
+Matt and Wendy (Norris) Yeager currently Proving for the Hearts of Our Children reside in Toledo.
 Wendy is Founder and Director of Keep Watch Prayer.
 She felt God's call to take action and decided to conduct prayer walks in the school her children were attending.
 In conjunction with the principal and teachers they found noticeable improvements in behavior.
 This ministry now has volunteers in four states.
-Matt is

-Executive Director of Acts 2 Toledo which through Rocket Rise ministers to coaches and athletes at the University of Toledo.
+Matt is Executive Director of Acts 2 Toledo which through Rocket Rise ministers to coaches and athletes at the University of Toledo.